 Realtor vs real estate agent

-The terms “real estate agent” and “Realtor” are often treated as equivalent, but they have distinct meanings and differences:
+The terms “real estate agent” and “Realtor” have distinct meanings and differences:

 - Real estate agent: